stereobooster/search_syntax/docs/approximate-string-matching.md

 In order to determine minimal number of edit operations we need optimal squence alignment:

 ```
-h a n d    h a n d - - - -     h a n d -
+H A N D    H A N D - - - -     H A N D -
-a n d i    - - - - a n d i     - a n d i
+A N D I    - - - - A N D I     - A N D I
 ```

 Some distances may have more than one algorithm to compute it, for example [Levenshtein distance](https://ceptord.net/20200815-Comparison.html):